-Alpha Sigma Nu, National Jesuit Honor Society for Men, was founded at Marquette University as Alpha Sigma Tau in 1915-1916 by Rev. John Danihy, S.J.
-The society was organized to honor students of colleges and universities who distinguished themselves in scholarship, loyalty, and service to the university and all laudable activties of the students and student organization; and to bring together those alumni who most fully understand and appreciate the ideals of Jesuit higher education.
+Alpha Sigma Nu was founded at Marquette University as Alpha Sigma Tau in 1915-1916 by Rev. John Danihy, S.J.
+The society was organized to honor male students who distinguished themselves in scholarship, loyalty, and service to the university and to bring together those alumni who most fully understood and and appreciated the ideals of Jesuit higher education.

-Gamma Pi Epsilon is a national honor society for women.
-It was founded at Marquette University in 1925.
+Gamma Pi Epsilon was an honor society for women, founded at Marquette University in 1925.
 In 1947 it became a national society with the addition of St. Louis University.
 In 1973 the two associations of Alpha Sigma Nu and Gamma Pi Epsilon merged into one society named Alpha Sigma Nu.
-It continues to be a Jesuit National Honor Society with the same goals of scholarship, loyalty, and service.

-Series 1 through 8 contain the records of Alpha Sigma Nu, and Series 9 contains the records of Gamma Pi Epsilon (1947-1973).
-The records identify the members, provide descriptions of the work of the societies, and contain the correspondence of officers.
-The constitution and bylaws, newsletters and bulletins, financial records, records of meetings and conventions, and correspondence and descriptions of each chapter are also included, as well as explanations of the merger of the two societies.
+The records identify the members, provide descriptions of the work of the societies, and contain correspondence of officers.
+The constitution and bylaws, newsletters and bulletins, financial records, records of meetings and conventions, and information on chapters are also included, as well as documentation of the merger of the two societies.